Good Eats!

 Joe's Shanghai Restaurant

 Joe’s Shanghai Restaurant is home to New York’s most famous (and best) soup dumplings.
-Located at 46 Bowery Street.
+They have two locations in Manhattan – Chinatown (9 Pell Street) and Midtown (24 W. 56th Street).

 Nam Wah Tea Parlor

-Head over to New York’s oldest Dim Sum restaurant – Nam Wah Tea Parlor (locations on 13 Doyers Street and in Nolita) – established 1920!
+Head over to New York’s oldest Dim Sum restaurant – Nam Wah Tea Parlor (13 Doyers Street) – established 1920!
 This place doesn’t take credit cards, so make sure to bring cash.

 Rough night?
-Head to a New York diner for huge amounts of food.
-Try the Waverly Restaurant at 385 6th Ave.
+Head to a New York diner for huge amounts of food for small amounts of money.
+Try the Waverly Restaurant (385 Sixth Avenue at Waverly Place) or Odessa (119 Avenue A at 11th Street).

 McSorley's Old Ale House